 Chicago is not just home to many of the world’s earliest skyscrapers—it’s also a city of bridges.
 How and why did Chicago become home to so many movable bridges?

 by Nikki Snodgrass and Jessica Cilella

 Every day, Chicagoans head downtown, traveling to and from work, shopping, dining and generally navigating the area.
 The stunning architecture and skyscrapers give us plenty of reasons to look up, but next time you cross the river along Michigan Avenue, State Street, Wells Street or Wabash Avenue, look down.
 You’re walking on one of five different types of movable bridges found in Chicago.
-There’s a total of 52 movable bridges within the city limits and 43 are still operable.
+There’s a total of 37 movable bridges within the city limits.

 The earliest movable bridge in Chicago was a drawbridge at Dearborn Street built in 1834.
 Constructed of timber, it was similar to bridges found over moats at medieval castles, with large chains lifting it.
 In the years that followed, there was much trial and error as new styles were designed.
 A flood in 1849 swept away a number of floating bridges and drawbridges proved to be too narrow to accommodate the influx of people traveling through the rapidly growing city.

 The first swing bridge completed in 1856 at Rush Street was an improvement, but the narrowness was still an issue.
 Swing bridges were set up like a spinner in a board game, which resulted in ships crashing into them, and vehicle collisions on them were common.
 In 1863, the Rush Street bridge actually collapsed under the weight of a herd of cattle being driven over it, further proving that the bridges were unstable and impractical.
 One of the few remaining swing bridges can be found east of Cicero Avenue across the Chicago Sanitary and Ship Canal.